 "The Wild Geese" special edition on Blue-ray disc.
 "The Wild Geese" was one of the most popular British action movies of the 1970s.
 The film, produced by Euan Lloyd and directed by Andrew V. McLaglen, was filmed in 1977 in Transvaal, South Africa, and had a Royal charity premiere in the UK in July 1978.
 It featured a star-studded cast lead by Richard Burton, Richard Harris and Roger Moore.
 Although being at that time at the top of his popularity as James Bond, Moore requested to have fewer lines in his scenes with Richard Burton and Richard Harris.
 Also, as an ex-serviceman, he helped some of the actors learn the military look.
 On October 8, 2012 the film was released for the first time on Blue-ray disc.
 In support Sir Roger Moore spoke to "Entertainment Weekly" about the making of "The Wild Geese".
 Read interview.

-Sir Roger Moore receiving a Lifetime Achievement Award from the German defence minister Thomas de Meziere on January 24, 2012 in Dresden Photo by Martin Bablick
+Sir Roger Moore receiving a Lifetime Achievement Award from the German defence minister Thomas de Meziere, Jan 24, 2012 Photo by Martin Bablick

 • Unicef •